Mendasp/NS2Plus/README.md

 Latest changes
 ==============
 - 06/05/2014 (Build 265):
-	- Fixed scoreboard not showing spectators to players in teams.
+	- Added showing number of connecting players to the scoreboard.
 (Thanks remi.D!)
+	- Fixed scoreboard not showing spectators to players on teams.
+(Thanks Wyzcrack and remi.D!)
-	- Added connecting players to the scoreboard.
-(Thanks remi.D!)
+	- Added showing if a marine has a jetpack.
+(Thanks Wyzcrack and remi.D!)
 	- Extra checks in main menu functionality so it doesn't break on mod updates.

 - 05/05/2014 (Build 265):